Jabberwocky · backbar

 1 ounce manzanilla sherry

 Grapefruit twist, for garnish

 Add all ingredients to a mixing glass filled with ice and stir until chilled.
-Strain into a coupe glass and serve.
+Strain into a coupe glass, add garnish and spritz of mezcal, if desired, and serve.